M7mdBinGhaith/homelab/grafana/README.md

 # Grafana Monitoring Stack

-A Docker Compose configuration for Grafana and its associated monitoring services.
+A Docker Compose configuration for Grafana and its associated monitoring services behind Traefik reverse proxy.

 ## Execution Context